What Changes

 It aims to remove the source of the reaction so that the leader is no longer spending effort managing what should not have been there in the first place.

-That is why the change is often described so simply.
+That is why leaders tend to describe the change so simply.
 Not "I handled it better."
-More often: "I forgot to doubt myself."
-"I felt unblocked."
+More often: "I felt unblocked."
 "It changed the way I relate to my colleagues."

 What leaders say after the work